eduk8s-tests/lab-tkg-aws-installer/workshop/content/installing-harbor-registry/05-deploying-contour.md

 extension.clusters.tmc.cloud.vmware.com/contour created
 ```

-To view the state of the deployment using the TMC extension manager, you can run:
+To view the state of the deployment using the TMC extension manager you can run:

 ```execute-1
 kubectl get extension contour -n tanzu-system-ingress